Skip to main content

 Cell Types

-SPIN supports multiple cell types for different tasks: There are also cells for specific integrations: You can also extend SPIN with custom cells using Add-ons.
+SPIN supports multiple cell types for different tasks: There are also cells for specific integrations:

 Output Variables